 On average, wet and cool conditions predominate in spring, summer, and fall.
-Summer temperatures range from the 30˚ to 80˚ Fahrenheit (-1˚ to 27˚ Celsius).
+Summer temperatures range from 30˚ to 80˚ Fahrenheit (-1˚ to 27˚ Celsius).
 Winters are drier and colder.
-Winter temperatures are even more variable than summer and can range anywhere from -35˚F to 50˚F (-37˚ to 10˚ C).
+Winter temperatures are even more variable than summer and can range anywhere from -35˚F to 50˚F (-37˚ to 10˚ Celsius).
 Most ponds and lakes are frozen by mid to late fall and snow covers the higher elevations of the park until late May and early June.
 The Pacific coast of Katmai experiences cooler, wetter, and stormier conditions than the interior of the park.
-Strong wind are common all year.
-The National Weather Service forecast for King Salmon, AK can be found here.
+Strong winds are common all year.

-If you are looking for current weather conditions and forecasts, then explore these links:
+If you are looking for current weather conditions and forecasts, please explore these links:

 National Oceanic and Atmospheric Administration Aviation Forecast Model for Alaska

 Federal Aviation Administration Webcams for Southwest Alaska: Cams for King Salmon, Igiugig, Kokhanok, and Larsen Bay are most relevant to the Katmai region.